gcardenasortiz/cse15l-lab-reports-WI24/report3.md

 .//biomed
 .//911report
 ```
 The `-type` option for the `find` command is useful for finding what we are looking for.
 In this case, we are trying to find only the directories in a given directory.
+I was able to learn how to utilize it by using `man find`.

 **links**